akingdom/akingdom.github.io/articles/The_Goose_Bride-rebuild.md

 ‘Mother isn’t here?’

 The maid wiped the sweat from her forehead with the back of her wrist, and gave a polite bob of her head to Beatrice.
-Here is the passage with section headings added in the same style and formula as the rest of the chapter, and with a small typo corrected.

 ---